 This course introduces research postgraduate students to major theories and debates that have inspired the development of (sociocultural) anthropology.
-The course serves as a foundation for understanding both the history of anthropological thought and the wealth of contemporary theories of cultural phenomena.
-Over the course of the semester, we will discuss a range of theoretical propositions concerning such topics as evolution, culture, structure, subjectivity, agency, social change, power, gender, discourse, representation, ontology, and globalization.
-We will selectively explore some of the most prominent theories, writings, and concepts by interrogating them on three levels: (1) their explanatory power for understanding human behavior and the social world; (2) the social and historical circumstances in which they were produced; and (3) their application and value in ongoing anthropological debates, including your research.
+The course serves as a foundation for understanding both the history of anthropological thought and the wealth of contemporary theories.
+Over the course of the semester, we will discuss a range of theoretical propositions concerning evolution, culture, structure, subjectivity, agency, social change, power, gender, discourse, representation, ontology, globalization, and more.
+We will selectively explore some of the most prominent theories, writings, and concepts by interrogating them on three levels: (1) their explanatory power of human behavior and the social world; (2) social and historical circumstances in which they were produced; and (3) their application and value in ongoing anthropological work, including your research.

 The readings in this syllabus will serve as (re)entry points into a larger body of work produced by key scholars relevant to anthropology.
 We will begin by reading the works of the discipline's foundational figures in Europe and North America in the 19th-early 20th centuries as well as their less-known contemporaries whose work gained recognition in the second half of the 20th century.
-Then we will examine more recent theoretical developments to understand where the discipline is going.
+We will proceed to more recent theoretical developments and discuss where our discipline is going.